devsecopsgirl/internship-appsecco/docs/Jenkins-installation.md

 ### Prerequisite

-1. I installed VM with Ubuntu 18.04 server for [Installing Jenkins](https://www.jenkins.io/doc/book/installing/).
+1. I have setup Ubuntu 18.04 VM for [Installing Jenkins](https://www.jenkins.io/doc/book/installing/).
 I followed the steps under the Debian/Ubuntu section.

 2. I also installed Java 8, by this [link](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-on-ubuntu-18-04#installing-specific-versions-of-openjdk) specific versions of OpenJDK on Ubuntu 18.04.
 I decided to go with this documentation as it was concise.